 Many furnishings and finishes can be reused rather than trashed.
 For example, cabinets and vanities can take on a new life with a fresh coat of paint or stain and new hardware.
 Sinks and tubs can be refreshed by replacing the faucet rather than the entire sink.
 Not only will you reduce waste by reusing, you'll save money.

 If you aren’t able to reuse what you already have, you can still incorporate reuse into your project by buying used.
 Cabinets, flooring, sinks, light fixtures and much more can be found at used building material stores across the metro.
-Architectural Antiques, Bauer Brothers Salvage, Better Futures Minnesota, City Salvage, Guilded Salvage, Habitat for Humanity ReStore and Professional Rebuilding Outlet are all good options for used and period-specific building materials.
+Architectural Antiques, Bauer Brothers Salvage, Better Futures Minnesota, City Salvage, Guilded Salvage and Habitat for Humanity ReStore are all good options for used and period-specific building materials.
 Craigslist, eBay and online garage sale groups are also good options for finding used or surplus building materials.
 Search the Choose to Reuse website for home improvement and repair organizations close to you, or check the event listing for upcoming sales.

 In addition to selling used building materials, many of the home improvement retailers also accept donations, and some offer pick-up service.
 Make sure you share your reuse plans with your contractor so items aren’t destroyed during removal.